Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ## 8. Key Insights & Business Recommendations

 ### 1. Age Group
-**Insight:** Highest attrition is in the 26–35 age group due to salary, overtime, and growth issues.
+**Insight:** Highest attrition is in the 26–35 age group possibly due to salary, overtime, job satisfaction , current role , which indicates that employees are leaving company due to compansion issues , work life balance issues and limited carrier growth opportunity.
-**Recommendation:** Improve salary structure and provide clear career growth opportunities.
+**Recommendation:** Improve salary structure and provide clear career growth opportunities and mange the workload specially for 26-23 age group employees.

 ### 2. Gender
-**Insight:** Slightly higher attrition among male employees, possibly due to workload and delayed promotions (especially in the 0–5 years experience group).
+**Insight:** Slightly higher attrition among male employees, possibly due to workload and delayed promotions and low salary(0-5 LPA) in the (0–5 years) experience group. which indicates that early carrier male employees in the company are facing chalenges related to worklife balance , limited carrier growth and low compansion.
-**Recommendation:**  The company should focus on balanced workload, and timely promotions.
+**Recommendation:**  The company should focus on a balanced workload and timely promotions and better salary structure for early male employees.

 ### 3. Department